-The information in this article is up to date for tax year 2024 (returns filed in 2025).
+The information in this article is up to date for tax year 2026 (returns filed in 2027).

 Understand Your Filing Status

 Tax filing status is a crucial aspect of the tax preparation process.
-It determines the tax rates, deductions, and credits that apply to an individual’s or couple’s tax return.
+It determines the tax rates, deductions, and credits that apply to an individual’s or married couple’s tax return.
 There are five tax filing statuses: Single, Married Filing Jointly, Married Filing Separately, Head of Household, and Qualifying Widow(er).
 Each status has its own set of rules and requirements, and choosing the correct status is essential to ensure accurate tax reporting and minimize tax liability.

 Benefits of Married Filing Jointly